pablodecm/phd_thesis/src/105_chapter_5.md

 for a set of relevant reconstructed variables.
 A correction factor obtained from the binned classifier distribution, as described in [Section @sec:bkg_validation], has been applied as a weight to the mixed dataset.
 Only statistical uncertainties are shown.
+Figures adapted from [@Sirunyan:2018tki].
 :::

-\FloatBarrier

 ### Background Validation {#sec:bkg_validation}